-So named as it rests above the south and middle forks of Beargrass Creek, The Highlands has developed over nearly 200 years to the reputation it keeps today: an open-minded community and a crown jewel of hospitality.
+So named as it rests above the south and middle forks of Beargrass Creek, the Highlands has developed over nearly 200 years to the reputation it keeps today: an open-minded community and a crown jewel of hospitality.
 Very few other parts of the city beckon visitors quite like this three-mile stretch of road and its residential tributaries.
 The density of dining options, eclectic nightlife and distinctive businesses are a draw, to be certain, but there’s something less definable to the allure as well.
 The Highlands is a feeling, a haven, a utopia despite the aged buildings and jagged sidewalks.

-“I thought there was a lot of demand for an LGBTQ establishment in the Highlands,” he said.
+“I thought there was a lot of demand for an LGBTQ establishment in the Highlands,” he contends.
 “It just made sense.
 That first year, we were so busy.
 It felt like throwing a party every night – stressful but awesome at the same time.”

-It seems indicative of the neighborhood that Big Bar continues to prosper after five years in such close proximity to like-minded establishments, including Chill Bar and Nowhere Bar only a block or so away, and PLAY Louisville not far outside The Highlands limits.
+It seems indicative of the neighborhood that Big Bar continues to prosper after five years in such close proximity to like-minded establishments, including Chill Bar and Nowhere Bar only a block or so away and PLAY Louisville not far outside the Highlands limits.
 Then again, why wouldn’t it?
 Few instincts are as universal as the desire to gather and interact.
 More options means we feel more comfortable in our selection, and Louisvillians from throughout the city are willing to migrate to Bardstown Road.

-“I’ve thought about what it would be like to open other places in other parts of town,” Bryan said, “and I think it would be more of a challenge business-wise.
+“I’ve thought about what it would be like to open other places in other parts of town,” Bryan says, “and I think it would be more of a challenge business-wise.
 We benefit from a great neighborhood where a lot of people want to live.”

-Paula Head and Deb Wallace settled in The Highlands about 30 years ago.
+Paula Head and Deb Wallace settled in the Highlands about 30 years ago.
 Each having purchased homes there in the late 1980s and early ’90s, they found a love for the area even before they found one another.
 Though they’ve been together nearly two decades now, they’ve never once considered abandoning this idyllic part of town, opting instead to puddle-jump between houses and fix them up along the way.

-“I moved to the Highlands in 1988 and bought my first house in 1992,” Head said.
+“I moved to the Highlands in 1988 and bought my first house in 1992,” Head recounts.
 “Deb bought her first house on Rosewood in 1985, so it’s been a long time.
 We’ve been together almost 20 years and in that time, we’ve lived on Speed Avenue, Boulevard Napoleon, Rutherford Wynd, and now we’re over on Windsor Place, so we’ve stayed in a several-mile radius.”

 With such a high population density, Highlands residency almost demands a certain level of empathy.
 Neighbors are often much closer together than they might be in suburban alternatives, fostering tolerance if not friendship.

-“No one’s ever even blinked an eye,” she said.
+“No one’s ever even blinked an eye,” she continues.
 “A lot of those issues are internal with us, or were internal back in the day.
 You don’t have to worry here that your house is going to be egged or damaged or vandalized.
 I’ve had friends in other suburban areas where one person’s garage was spray-painted with a derogatory word.
 Another couple that we’ve known for a long time got a letter in the mail that told them they needed to get the hell out of the neighborhood.
 These things still happen now.”